 In addition to coaching in the collegiate ranks, Cibrone is also a founder and executive director for the Tampa United Volleyball Club.

-Cibrone is married to the former Jennifer Conrad and they have a son, Noah.
-The Cibrone family resides in Tampa.
+Cibrone is married to the former Jennifer Conrad and they have two children.
+The Cibrone family resides in Wesley Chapel.